 As we head into the holiday season, expect to see a bunch of products hit the market that were teased back in January at CES.
 Today’s example is House of Marley’s new $250 Exodus ANC headphones.
-They’re the company’s first kick at a set of wireless noise-canceling cans, and they’re based on the previously released $200 Exodus wireless headphones.
+They’re the company’s first kick at a set of wireless noise-canceling headphones, and they’re based on the previously released $200 Exodus wireless headphones.
 They join the Liberate Air, the brand’s first true wireless earbuds.

 For an additional $50, House of Marley has incorporated active noise canceling technology that can be turned on and off via a dedicated switch on the left earpiece.
 Another dedicated button on the right earpiece lets you engage the Exodus ANC’s “monitor mode” which lets outside sounds enter via the external microphones instead of canceling them.